 Time: Tuesdays, 3:30pm-4:30pm

-This class teaches the rules and basic techniques for volleyball and soccer.
+This class teaches the fundamentals of indoor volleyball by building basic skills and knowledge of the sport.
 Non marking running shoes and appropriate clothing is recommended.

 Teacher: Rob Barriault

-Students should have the course text available at Amazon.
+This class covers the topic of the Christian worldview over against other competing worldviews.
+Students should have the course text available at Reformed Book Services or Amazon.

 Teacher: Tim Stephens